wavemotion-dave/StellaDS/README.md

 * Analog Sens:     Default is 10 (1.0x speed).
 You can ajust how the paddle emulation responds.
 * Start Scanline:  Starting Scanline setting.
 When the TV first starts output of scanlines.
 * Num Scanlines:   Number of scanlines to display.
 Don't touch if you don't understand this.
 * Offset/Scale:    You can ajust the screen scaling and offset positions for the game.
+* ARM THUMB:       SAFE is most accurate but slows down processing.
+Optmized is faster and recommended for DPC+ games.
+Optmized-No-Collisions is generally fine for most of the new CDF/CDFJ/CDFJ+ games that don't need TIA hardware collision and so this will run fastest.
+A final option is only for CDFJ+ games that don't need an offset adjustment...
+Gorf is one such game.
+If you try a setting and it doesn't work, back down to the one below it.

 Screen Settings:
 -----------------------